Lombok vs. Bali: The New Hotspot for Digital Nomads

 Even though Mataram, Lombok has good local clinics and hospitals, all expats should have comprehensive health insurance that will take them to Bali or Jakarta for medical care in case of a major emergency.

 A medium shot captures four women driving scooters on a paved road.
 All wear sunglasses, and a dense lush forest with banana trees fills the background.
 The woman in front drives a black scooter and wears a black crop top.
 Behind her on the same scooter sits a woman with purple hair, holding up a large dark-colored woven hat with one hand.
-The woman driving the white scooter in the rear wears a black and white patterned top and sits behind another woman who drives and wears a flowy floral dress.
+The woman driving the white scooter in the rear wears a black and white patterned top and sits behind another woman who drives and wears a flowy floral dress. digital nomads in lombok

 4. Moving around